ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 Javascript Reference
 =====================

-This document presents the Eagle ERP Javascript framework.
+This document presents the Eagle Javascript framework.
 This framework is not a large application in term of lines of code, but it is quite generic, because it is basically a machine to turn a declarative interface description into a live application, able to interact with every model and records in the database.
 It is even possible to use the web client to modify the interface of the web client.

-.. note:: An html version of all docstrings in Eagle ERP is available at:
+.. note:: An html version of all docstrings in Eagle is available at:

     .. toctree::
         :maxdepth: 2